 Wycombe Abbey School

-In 2012, Wycombe Abbey School recognised the need for a masterplan that would improve the standard of their boarding accommodation through a programme of renovation/reconfiguration of the existing and construction of new.
-Phase I of the masterplan comprises a pair of new build boarding houses, to be located on the swimming pool site at the edge of the Langley Valley.
+In 2012, the school recognised the need for a masterplan that would improve the standard of their boarding accommodation through a programme of renovation/reconfiguration of the existing and construction of new.
+Phase I of the masterplan comprises a pair of new build boarding houses, located on the redundant swimming pool site at the edge of the Langley Valley.